0xadri/0xadri/README.md

 I am resuming my software developer career after a 7-year break.
 I used to be a programmer from 2009 to 2017.

 As of February 2025 I kicked this off by doing online courses, certifications and hands-on projects.
-See below.
+More below.

 ----------------------------------------